 Boston University’s Genetic Counseling program offers access to tremendous resources for clinical experience and laboratory genetic services located within an academic medical center in New England.
 Graduate outcomes include the following:

-- 87% of alumni passed the ABGC certification exam on their first attempt
+- 90% of graduates passed the ABGC certification exam on their first attempt

 - Over 95% of alumni began their first job within 3 months of graduation

 The Genetic Counseling profession is regulated nationally by the American Board of Genetic Counselors, Inc. (ABGC).
 In order to become certified as a Certified Genetic Counselor, applicants must have a Master’s degree in Genetic Counseling from a program that is accredited by the Accreditation Council for Genetic Counseling, Inc. (ACGC).
 Boston University School of Medicine’s (BUSM) Master of Science in Genetic Counseling Program is accredited by the ACGC and thereby meets the academic requirements for national certification as a Certified Genetic Counselor.
 Additionally, some states also regulate the Genetic Counseling profession at the state level.
 For more information please visit the State Authorization and Distance Education website.